Carleigh Bodrug

-Carleigh Bodrug is a Canadian vegan/plant-based author, known for her PlantYou cookbooks and advocacy of waste minimisation.
+Carleigh Bodrug is a Canadian plant-based/vegan author who is known for her PlantYou cookbooks and advocacy of waste minimisation.

-Early life
+Early life and education

 Bodrug grew up on a farm in Ontario, Canada.
 She was a journalism major at University of Western Ontario, where she also served as a student health reporter for the campus news channel.
-Bodrug started her PlantYou food blog after her father was diagnosed with colon cancer.
+Bodrug began her PlantYou food blog after her father was diagnosed with colon cancer.

 Career

 Bodrug's first job was at a radio station.
 She also created her PlantYou Instagram account in 2016 to document plant-based cooking, eventually becoming a full-time food blogger.
 She published her first cookbook PlantYou: 140+ Ridiculously Easy, Amazingly Delicious Plant-Based Oil-Free Recipes in 2022, and a follow-up cookbook in 2024.
 This second cookbook, PlantYou: Scrappy Cooking focuses on plant-based low-waste recipes, and includes a lemon-peel pasta recipe.
 Bodrug has stated that one of the largest reasons she went plant-based is because of the environmental implications of animal agriculture.

 Bodrug's Instagram video of her turning discarded orange peels into candy obtained 1 million views.